Transition to Adulthood

 • Leisure Skills such as buying movie tickets or changing activities with a timer

-In addition, Transition to Adulthood includes an online assessment tool for progress monitoring.
-Online assessments are available for each target skill and allow staff to monitor progress, prompt fading, maintenance, and generalization.
+Online assessments are available in Transition to Adulthood for each target skill and allow educators to monitor progress, prompt fading, assess maintenance, and determine generalization.
 These assessments feature a task analysis where the target skill/task is broken down into measurable steps.
 The task analysis allows the staff to note whether the student completed each step independently, or if they required a certain level of prompting (as described in the lesson plans).
-The data are collected and reported automatically.
+Data are collected and reported automatically!

 Computer-Based Lessons